joeida/LiriNode/README.md

 * Create command line application for looking up API information from Twitter, Spotify, and OMDB.

 ### Objective
-* Use node.js to create a command line application for looking up past tweets, search songs, and get movie information from appropriate API calls.
+* Demonstrate the use of node.js in the creation of a command line application for looking up past tweets, search songs, and get movie information from appropriate API calls.
   1. Create ‘my-tweets’ command to look up past tweets.
   2. Create ‘spotify-this-song’ command to lookup information for song titles.
   3. Create ‘movie-this’ command to output movie information for movie titles.